ilija-the/vendrithvault/content/Ancestry & Culture/Languages.md

 #society
-Consists of languages identified with the [[Ancestries of Vendrith]] as well as a number of Common Languages.
+Consists of [[Ancestral Languages]] as well as a number of Common Languages.

 Regional common languages:
 [[Idurian]]